Finetundra/Tundras-Toasters/Server Quote Book.md

 >finetundra: Who the fuck are you!?

->finetundra: Get the guck out of my lobby
+>finetundra: Get the fuck out of my lobby

 >force ghost roan: big niBBa